 Known as a powerful, but a tidy dog, Chow Chows have funny expressions, blue and black tongues, and gorgeous lion-like hair.
 Known for their guarding work in China, this dignified breed needs lots of socialization and training to rein in their over-protectiveness, especially around strangers.

 Often referred to as the Belgian shepherd, a Belgian Malinois is powerful and graceful.
-This working dog was bred for herding.
+This working dog breed was bred for herding.
 The Malinois is smart and active requiring a lot of exercises, so they won’t work as well with apartment living since they need a lot of walks and playtime.
 Great at police work, these protective dogs also excel with a bomb and drug detection, but do not always work well as a service dog.

 The Great Pyrenees